Find the constraint.

 What it fixes

-Nobody sees leakage until the end of the month, when it is already too late.
+Nobody sees the constraint until the end of the month, when it is already too late.

 Useful outputs